Prisoner-of-war camp: Conditions in Japanese camps

 Life in the POW camps was recorded at great risk to themselves by artists such as Jack Bridger Chalker, Philip Meninsky, John Mennie, Ashley George Old, and Ronald Searle.
 Human hair was often used for brushes, plant juices and blood for paint, and toilet paper as the "canvas".
 Some of their works were used as evidence in the trials of Japanese war criminals.
 Many are now held by the Australian War Memorial, State Library of Victoria, and the Imperial War Museum in London.
 The State Library of Victoria exhibited many of these works under the title The Major Arthur Moon Collection, in 1995.

-In 2016, war historian Antony Beevor (who had recently completed his book The Second World War), said that the UK government had recently released information that in some Japanese PoW camps prisoners were fattened up to be killed and eaten.
+In 2016, war historian Antony Beevor (who had recently completed his book The Second World War), said that the UK government had recently declassified information that some British POWs in some Japanese POW camps were subjected to being fattened, then cannibalised.
 Apparently, Winston Churchill had been aware of this atrocity, but kept the information secret; families would have been too distressed to learn that their sons had been the victims of cannibalism rather than killed in action.

-More deaths occurred in Japanese PoW camps than in any others.
+More deaths occurred in Japanese POW camps than in any others.
 The Red Cross were not able to drop parcels into these camps because they were too well defended to fly over.

 Canadian camps

 The Second World War was mainly fought in Europe and western Russia, East Asia, and the Pacific; there were no invasions of Canada.
 The few prisoners of war sent to Canada included Japanese and German soldiers, captured U-boat crews, and prisoners from raids such as Dieppe and Normandy.

-The camps meant for German POWs were smaller than those meant for Japanese prisoners and were far less brutal.
+The camps meant for German POWs were smaller than those meant for Japanese prisoners of war and were far less brutal.
 German prisoners generally benefitted from good food.
 However, the hardest part was surviving the Canadian winters.
 Most camps were isolated and located in the far north.
 Death and sickness caused by the elements was common.

 Many camps were only lightly watched, and as such, many Germans attempted escape.
 Tunnelling was the most common method.
 Peter Krug, an escapee from a prison located in Bowmanville, Ontario, managed to escape along the railroads, using forests as cover.
 He made his way to Toronto, where he then travelled to Texas.

 Fighting, sometimes to the death, was somewhat common in the camps.
 Punishments for major infractions could include death by hanging.
 German POWs wore shirts with a large red dot painted on the back, an easily identifiable mark outside the camps.
 Therefore, escapees could be easily found and recaptured.